William de Longchamp: Chancellor and Justiciar

 On Richard's accession to the throne of England in 1189 Longchamp became Chancellor of England.
 Longchamp paid 3,000 pounds (£) for the office of Chancellor.
-This was followed by an increase in the price of having chancery documents sealed with the Great Seal, necessary for their authentication, perhaps to help Longchamp recoup the cost of office.
+This was followed by an increase in the price of having chancery documents sealed with the Great Seal, necessary for their authentication, perhaps to help Longchamp recoup the cost of the office.
 At the council held at Pipewell on 15 September 1189, the King raised Longchamp to the bishopric of Ely.
 Richard named three other bishops at the same time: Godfrey de Lucy to Winchester, Richard FitzNeal to London, and Hubert Walter to Salisbury.
 Longchamp was consecrated on 31 December 1189 and enthroned at Ely on 6 January 1190.

 Before leaving England in 1189, Richard put the Tower of London in Longchamp's hands and appointed him jointly with Hugh de Puiset, the Bishop of Durham, to the office of Chief Justiciar, at that time not strictly a judicial office.
 Instead, the justiciar was the person entrusted with much of the king's authority when the king was outside the kingdom, able to act in the king's name.
 Along with Puiset, the king named Hugh Bardulf, William Briwerre, Geoffrey fitz Peter, and William Marshal as associates in the justiciarship, under Puiset and Longchamp.
 As Justiciar, Longchamp sent judges throughout the country to visit the shires on judicial visits, even though he had no previous knowledge of the judiciary.
 Longchamp and Puiset were unable to work together, and so in March 1190 Richard gave authority north of the River Humber to Hugh, and authority south of the river to Longchamp.
 Historians' opinions are divided whether Richard explicitly made Longchamp superior to Puiset at this time, or if in theory the two were supposed to co-equal in their respective spheres.
 By June, Longchamp had eased Puiset out of power and the justiciar's office.
 He also received a commission as a papal legate from Pope Clement III at this time.
 Supposedly Richard paid 1,500 marks (£1,000) to the papacy to secure the legateship for Longchamp.

 Longchamp granted the citizens of London the right to elect their own sheriffs, and to collect and remit their monetary levy of £300 directly to the Exchequer, the treasury of England.
 On Longchamp's visits to his diocese he was accompanied by a large train of retainers and animals, which became notorious throughout the country as a sign of his extravagance.
 Under his legatine authority, the bishop held legatine councils of the church at Gloucester and Westminster in 1190.
 He also acted to restore authority in York, which had suffered a breakdown in order after the massacre of Jews in March 1190.
 Also in 1190, he sent an army against Rhys ap Gruffydd, a Welsh prince who was attempting to throw off the control of the marcher lords that surrounded Wales.